Lilian Fraser Garden

 - Ensure thorough hand washing or use of hand sanitiser before and after use.

 - Maintain good hygiene practices for the safety of our community.

-Online bookings for the meeting room at Lilian Fraser are open from Friday 17 July 2020.
+Online bookings for the meeting room at Lilian Fraser are open.

 Bookings must comply with all the latest federal and state government regulations and guidelines and be for a maximum group of 12 attendees.